 My friends and family sometimes ask me what I do, and the answer is “humanitarian logistics.”
 The next question is almost invariably, “What’s that?” and my usual answer is that I don’t really know.
 However, with the help of a few photos maybe I can try and explain a bit.

 Logistics in general can be explained relatively simply: getting the right stuff in the right place at the right time for the right cost.
 Apply this to the complicated world of humanitarian aid operations and the simple explanation can make for a complicated reality.
 Getting it all right can be extremely difficult and at times impossible, but achieving success on a challenging logistical project can make a lot of people really happy.

-For example, getting Oxytocin (a drug frequently used by anaesthetists for surgical operations) to an operating theatre in Haïti in time for the first emergency surgical operation of an aid agency based in the UK without breaking the cold chain required for the Oxytocin to be useable.
+Let’s take the example of oxytocin: getting oxytocin (a drug used to contract the uterus for prevention and treatment of postpartum haemorrhage after giving birth) from the UK to a field hospital in Haïti — without breaking the cold chain required for the oxytocin to be useable** — in time for the first emergency caesarian section.
 This involves finding a trustworthy supplier of the drug if it’s not held in stock in the UK by the aid organisation, and organising delivery either to the aid organisation’s office/warehouse in the UK or sending it directly from the supplier to the Dominican Republic or Haïti.

 There are several components of humanitarian logistics.
 Some aren’t technically logistics, but usually get assigned as part of a logistician’s responsibilities in the field, so I’ll include them.
 The components are, in no particular order:

 - Fleet Management

 - Water and Sanitation

 In the next few posts, I’ll put up a few photos of each of these things to show how they fit into the big picture working in a humanitarian or development organisation in the field.